tgroshon/tommygroshong.com/content/posts/leading-effective-teams.md

 cost-benefits of their suggestions.

-### Regular tool adoption
+### Regulate tool adoption

 Newsflash, things change a lot in the JavaScript and React ecosystem.
 Not quite as much as they were circa 2014-17, but they still move at an impressively daunting speed.
-Part of our job is staying on-top-of new developments in the ecosystem, porting the useful ones to our application, and generally keeping our application well-positioned the ever-changing and shifting terrain.
+Part of our job is staying on-top-of new developments in the ecosystem, porting the useful ones to our application, and generally keeping our application well-positioned in the ever-changing and shifting terrain.

+#### The Risk of Ecosystem Shifts

 "Bit rot" has long been derided as myth, but engineers should be wary before dismissing it out of hand.
-While nothing may be physically rotting in your computer's memory or storage, the ecosystem is constantly shifting.
+While nothing may be physically rotting in your computer's memory or storage, the ecosystem around it is constantly shifting.
 The real risk for a React application becoming stale is it's dependencies becoming out-of-date and eventually unavailable.
-This could be styling and component libraries, build tooling, API querying and caching tools, test runners, linters and formatters, typescript, or Node.js itself.
+This could be styling and component libraries, state management libraries, build tooling, API querying and caching tools, test runners, linters and formatters, typescript, or Node.js itself.

-The real risk isn't that those things randomly stop working, because as long as the correct version of everything remains available (which, as we learned from the [left-pad](https://qz.com/646467/how-one-programmer-broke-the-internet-by-deleting-a-tiny-piece-of-code/) debacle isn't necessarily a safe assumption) the code will still build and run.
+The real risk isn't that those things randomly stop working, because as long as the correct version of everything remains available the code will still build and run (although the [left-pad](https://qz.com/646467/how-one-programmer-broke-the-internet-by-deleting-a-tiny-piece-of-code/) debacle showed us that isn't necessarily a safe assumption).
 BUT, the moment you want to change something, each change causes larger ripples of changes throughout the app.
 If you update one library with a critical bug or vulnerability, all of a sudden you break several other libraries that depend on it and need updated themselves.
 Down the rabbit hole you go.
 Then, before you know it, what would have been a trivial change 4 years ago takes you a week now